Density of Ch\^atelet surfaces failing the Hasse principle: Introduction

 \section{Introduction}

-A family of geometrically integral algebraic varieties defined over $\QQ$ is said to satisfy the Hasse principle if any variety in the family has a point in $\QQ$ as soon as it has points in every completion of $\QQ$.
+A family of geometrically integral algebraic varieties defined over a number field $K$ is said to satisfy the Hasse principle if any variety in the family has a point in $K$ as soon as it has points in every completion of $K$.
 Quadrics are among the first examples of families satisfying this property.
 In dimension $2$, Ch\^atelet surfaces constitute a family of varieties for which the Hasse principle is known to fail in general.
-The Ch\^{a}telet surfaces that we consider are proper smooth models of affine surfaces
+A Ch\^{a}telet surface over $K$ is a proper smooth model of an affine surface

-where $f\in \QQ[T]$ is a separable polynomial of degree $3$ or $4$.
+where $e\in K^*$ is not equal to a square in $K^*$ and $f\in K[T]$ is a separable polynomial of degree $3$ or $4$.
 For these surfaces it follows from work of Colliot-Th\'el\`ene, Sansuc and Swinnerton-Dyer \cite{CT} that all failures of the Hasse principle are accounted for by the Brauer--Manin obstruction, a cohomological obstruction based on the Brauer group of the surface.
-In particular it is known that the Hasse principle holds whenever $f$ is irreducible over $\QQ$, which is the generic situation, or when $f$ has a linear factor over $\QQ$.
-In the remaining case, when $f$ is a product of two irreducible quadratic polynomials over $\QQ$, counter-examples to the Hasse principle can arise.
+In particular it is known that the Hasse principle holds whenever $f$ is irreducible over $K$, which is the generic situation, or when $f$ has a linear factor over $K$.
+In the remaining case, when $f$ is a product of two irreducible quadratic polynomials over $K$, counter-examples to the Hasse principle can arise.

+In what follows we shall only consider Ch\^atelet surfaces defined over $\QQ$.
 A great deal of recent work has been directed at the quantitative arithmetic of rational varieties, the aim being to count $\QQ$-rational points of bounded height on the variety, assuming that it contains a Zariski dense set of $\QQ$-rational points.
 In this paper we seek instead to vary the varieties in a family and measure how often counter-examples to the Hasse principle emerge.
-In the setting of Ch\^atelet surfaces we have already noted that a random surface of the form \eqref{eq:1} will satisfy the Hasse principle.
-With this in mind, we place ourselves in the family where $f$ factorises as a product of two diagonal quadratic polynomials over $\QQ$, which will generically be irreducible over $\QQ$.
+In the setting of Ch\^atelet surfaces, the main result in \cite{CT} implies that a random surface of the form \eqref{eq:1} will satisfy the Hasse principle, and furthermore, we can only expect to find counter-examples when $f$ is a product of two quadratic polynomials over $\QQ$, which are both irreducible over $\QQ$.